These Are the Voyages (book series): Gene Roddenberry and Star Trek in the 1970s, Volume 1 (1970-1975)

+Gene Roddenberry and Star Trek in the 1970s, Volume 2 (1975-1977)

+This second volume covers Roddenberry’s career after the end of Star Trek: The Animated Series and his struggles to become known for other achievements.
+During the mid-1970s, Paramount Studios continued to reap millions from Star Trek licensing, while telling Roddenberry there were no profits to share.
+As the fandom grew, Paramount finally acknowledged the enduring impact of the series, leading to the development of Star Trek - The Motion Picture.

+Gene Roddenberry and Star Trek in the 1970s, Volume 3 (1978-1980)

+The third volume dives deep into the making, the release, and the reception of Star Trek - The Motion Picture, covering topics from merchandising to script development to Jerry Goldsmith's epochal music score.

 History

 In 1982, Marc Cushman interviewed Gene Roddenberry for a TV special about Star Trek.
-Later in 1989, he pitched the story for the episode "Sarek", for Star Trek: The Next Generation.
+Later in 1989, he pitched the story for the episode "Sarek," for Star Trek: The Next Generation.
 Roddenberry gave Cushman all the scripts from the original series and showed him the immense amount of documents he had saved.
 He invited Cushman to take his previous research for the TV special, expand on it by utilizing the UCLA Archives, and turn it into a book.
 Cushman was too busy with his own career as a screenwriter and director to begin work on the book until after Roddenberry had died, but during those years, he continued to collect interviews from the creative staff (Justman, D.C.
 Fontana, John D. F. Black), members of the production crew, the cast, and guest players.
 In 2007, he began writing the book.

 Reception

 At the 40th Saturn Awards, Cushman received a Special Recognition Award for his work on the book series.
 Chris Gardner of Stuff.co.nz rated it 4/5 stars and called it "a compelling read for the Star Trek aficionado as well as anyone interested in television history."
 Wesley Britton of Blogcritics quoted Rod Roddenberry's statement that "these are the new essential Star Trek reference books."